 This blog post will show you how to export the files from EndNote and import them into NVivo:

 Also see: Exporting from EndNote to NVivo blog post

 Coding your text

-The simplest way to use NVivo to help with literature reviewing is to code passages of text to particular nodes (that you create) so that you can then view everything coded to that node in one place when you are writing it up.
+The simplest way to use NVivo to help with literature reviewing is to assign passages of text to particular codes (that you create) so that you can then view everything with that code in one place when you are writing it up.